w3c/web-roadmaps/README.md

 1. Create a [W3C account](https://www.w3.org/accounts/request) and a [W3C API key](https://www.w3.org/users/myprofile/apikeys) if not already done.
 2. Create a `config.json` file in the root of the repository that contains a `w3cApiKey` property with a valid W3C API key.
+3. Run `npm run create-missing-data` to create missing data files.
+Only needed if you referenced new specs.
-3. Run `npm run generate-info` to update information and implementation data.
+4. Run `npm run generate-info` to update information and implementation data.
 This should generate `.out/data/tr.json` and `.out/data/impl.json` files.
 This step needs to be run again whenever you make changes to information in the `data` folder.
-4. Serve the root folder over HTTP (any simple HTTP server should work), and browse the roadmap files over HTTP in your favorite Web browser.
+5. Serve the root folder over HTTP (any simple HTTP server should work), and browse the roadmap files over HTTP in your favorite Web browser.
 Refresh the content whenever you've made changes to the HTML, JS, or data files.

 ## Translating a roadmap